endexey154/Pirating-games/README.md

 - [ngosang](https://github.com/ngosang/trackerslist) - Tracker Collection that only collects mostly high quality trackers.

-@Paid Games that don't require a Pirated Version to play!
+# Paid Games that don't require a Pirated Version to play!

 -[powerslave](https://drive.google.com/file/d/1VFvOYKyjyFwH5sqSL5mz_jl3SdIUcAOY/view) -PowerSlaveEX was a free and open-source source port/remaster of the PowerSlave PlayStation version for PC.
 Unfortunately, it was taken down years ago.
 I currently have the Windows version available, including the essential mouse movement fix patch—without this patch, the game is completely unplayable.